2026 Small Kitchen Renovation Cost Reality

 - One side storage: Full-height cabinets on one wall only

-- Open shelving opposite: Creates visual space
+- Open shelving opposite: Creates visual space and reduces claustrophobia

 - Light colors mandatory: White or light gray everything